Nicholas-Chew/WMI-Security/Research/Notes/WMI_Defence/WMI_Provider_Logging.md

-# WMI Logging
-## WMI Provider Log Files
+# WMI Provider Log Files
 WMI Provider may also maintains logs.
-Different prividers output different logs.
+Different provider output different logs.

 The logs may be located in the following log directory: